hackforla/website/.github/ISSUE_TEMPLATE/skills-issue--developer.md

 - First, you should post the question or blocker as a comment on your assigned issue, so it can be easily referred to in the next bullet points.
 - Then, add the label "Status: Help Wanted" so other developers can see it and potentially help answer your question.
 In addition, you will still need to post a Slack message or bring it up in meeting so we know you need help; see below for how to do that.
-- Also, you can post your question on the hfla-site slack channel and link the issue you're working on, so other developers can see and respond.
+- Also, you can post your question on the hfla-site Slack channel and link the issue you're working on, so other developers can see and respond.
 - Lastly, you can add the issue to the <s>"Development team meeting discussion items"</s> "Questions/In Review" column of the Project Board so that it can be addressed in the next development meeting.
 Please bring it during the meeting that you need help.
 </details>